matthiasware/EfficientCN/README.md

 ## TODO

 #### Todo queue (Matthias)
+- refactor ImbaCaps notes and understand the different approaches and methods
 - implement advanced training script which is more customizable
 - train on MNIST with original preprocessing and test on affNIST
 - train on MNIST without preprocessing and test on affNIST